 OFT-023 Development of Application-Oriented Coatings for Textile Materials Using Wet Chemistry

-The application on textiles allows to remove disturbing textile additives as well as a new finishing with suitable substances.
+The application on textiles allows for the removal of disturbing textile additives, as well as a new finishing with suitable substances.

 Reference No. OFT-023

 OFT-025 Design of Glass Surfaces With Powder Coatings

 The application of a targeted surface activation enables the creation of particularly adhesive powder coating layers on glass surfaces.

 A process combination of wet-chemical pretreatment and sol-gel corrosion protection coating with subsequent powder coating is a powerful tool against…

 OFT-030 Atmospheric Pressure Plasmas for Pretreatment and Functional Coating

 AD plasmas offer a wide range of application possibilities, which can be used universally for almost all material classes.

 OFT-031 Ultra-thin, Fluoride-free Hydrophobic Layer